-I would even be mean and say I can’t work in a team with someone who doesn’t know how to negotiate, because in order to be able to collaborate to the people I’m working with, I need to rely on them.
+I would even be mean and say I can’t work in a team with someone who doesn’t know how to negotiate, because, in order to be able to collaborate with the people I’m working with, I need to rely on them.
 How can I rely on someone who takes the first “no” as a “stop”?
 Somehow, the lack of ability to negotiate ends up influencing anyone’s life.
 The uncanny conclusion is that in life, you only have what you negotiated for.
 The way your life looks is the result of the negotiations – or the lack thereof.
-Whatever You accept as given – may it be a behavior, a product, a service, a price – everything ends up limiting your options.
-Fear of non-conformity, fear of the unknown and even lack of courage all contribute in making each one’s life more and more cheap.
+Whatever you accept as given – may it be a behavior, a product, a service, a price – everything ends up limiting your options.
+Fear of non-conformity, fear of the unknown and even lack of courage all contribute to making each one’s life cheaper and cheaper.

-Writing tens of articles about negotiation, I have confronted myself with the question: how much do I really know about the subject?
-Do I consider myself a specialist in this area?
+Writing tens of articles and a book about negotiation, I have confronted myself with the question: how much do I really know about the topic?
+Do I consider myself an expert in this area?
 All the things I wrote seem so natural to me.
 And then the answer came to me from experience and from my clients: what seems natural for me may seem as a threshold for others, who have not built for themselves these abilities.
 I like to think I have benefited from my negotiation skills more in my personal life than in my professional life.
-Also, the most part of the people I know DO have the ability of looking for offers and negotiating – the contrast is given by those who don’t have this ability.
+Also, most people I know DO have the ability to look for offers and negotiating – the contrast is given by those who don’t have this ability.

 1. When following a target, it’s not as important to push for a positive response as it is to correctly identify the right public: who, from the audience, is your target

 2. Timing is more important than a lot of other factors.
 There is a right time to approach persons for persuasion, and there is a wrong time.
 Getting it right might be the difference between winning and losing